Social media marketing is a great leveller, especially for organisations with a limited marketing budget.

 Thankfully, platforms like Facebook and LinkedIn have useful lead generation features you can use to drive qualified leads to your business.

-Going by a report from LinkedIn, 50 per cent of business buyers said they use LinkedIn when making purchasing decisions.
+According to a LinkedIn report, 50 per cent of business buyers use LinkedIn when making purchasing decisions.

 So, depending on your business, if perhaps you’re a business-to-business company, you may want to get your presence on LinkedIn optimised to funnel these hot leads back to your business.

-Social media has come to stay, and with the increasing popularity, you can’t afford to ignore these platforms as viable marketing channels for your business.
+Social media has come to stay, and with its increasing popularity, you can’t afford to ignore these platforms as viable marketing channels for your business.

 Social media offers an incredibly inexpensive way to reach your target audience, build authority in your industry, and solve customer-related problems.